umeshksingla/umeshksingla.github.io/_pages/about.md

 I am <u>currently looking for positions in academia or industry</u> that would allow me to continue my research in machine learning and cognitive science, with a focus on computational neuroscience or ethology. -->

 {: style="text-align: justify" }
-But most of the time, I like to spend time at the beach, at the gym, or exploring the city.
+But most of the time, I like to spend time at the beach, at the gym, watching cinema or exploring the city.

 [//]: # (Check out my [Bookshelf]&#40;bookshelf.md&#41; to know more.)